How Your Funds Help

 “Knowing we have somewhere to stay while Rosie finished her treatment is a huge relief.
 We are so grateful for the support from Childhood Cancer Support.”

 The Story of Childhood Cancer Support

-Childhood Cancer Support is a children’s cancer charity that was formed in 1975 when a group of desperate parents, with children being treated for leukaemia and cancer, met to discuss ways of helping each other and their children.
-Childhood cancers and leukaemia are distinctly different from their adult forms and, recognising this, these visionaries identified the need to help children that had been diagnosed.
+Childhood Cancer Support was formed in 1975 when a group of desperate parents, with children being treated for leukaemia and cancer, met to discuss ways of helping each other and their children.
+Childhood cancers are distinctly different from their adult forms and, recognising this, these visionaries identified the need to help children that had been diagnosed, and their families.

 Today, Childhood Cancer Support provides emotional and financial support to Queensland regional families through accommodation and a range of support services.
 The charity is committed to making life easier for families impacted by childhood cancer.